cadia-lvl/samromur-asr/README.md

 ## 3. Setup

-You can use these guides for reference even though you do not using Terra (a cloud cluster at LVL).
+You can use these guides for reference even though you do not use Terra (a cloud cluster at LVL).

 - [Setup Guide for Kaldi-ASR](/setup_kaldi.md)
 - [Setup Guide for Samrómur-ASR](/setup_samromur-asr.md)